-- Once you join the class, the instructor will explain the theory about the heart rate zone training and splat points.
+Once I join the class, the instructor then explains to me the theory about heart rate zone training and splat points.
 The objective of each class is to get at least 12 splat points.

-- During the class, everyone’s name will be displayed on the large TV screen together with your heart rate zone and the color of each zone.
+During the class, everyone’s name is displayed on the large TV screen together with my heart rate zone and the color of each zone.

 The blue and green zones are considered aerobic, whereas the orange and red zones are considered anaerobic.

 After the class

 Immediately after the class, I can view my results on Orangetheory Fitness mobile app, or via email.